The Middle East , Melting pot of the world religions and still focus of tensions and conflicts is our next destination.

-He tells them that if he would pray in the church it would be a necessity to convert it to a mosque but he wanted to keep it as it is, a church.
+He tells them that if he would pray in the church it would be a necessity to convert it to a mosque but he wanted to keep it as it is,as a church.

-For this reason the Hz Omar Mosque was built later on as a tribute to Hz.Omer and in memory of his first prayer over here.
+For this reason the Hz Omar Mosque was built lateron as a tribute to Hz.Omer and in memory of his first prayer at this place.

-In Islam, Jesus Christ is not perceived as the Son of God but well accepted and respected as a very important prophet prior to Hz Muhammed.
+In the Islamic faith, Jesus Christ is not perceived as the Son of God but well accepted and respected as an important prophet prior to Hz Muhammed.

 It is an exciting feeling to be here – a man was born at this place who had immense influence on history and people for thousands of years who is followed by 2.3 billion people meanwhile in the world.